dlt-hub/dlt-dbt-github/README.md

 1. Install the Github dbt package into your dbt environment.
 2. Configure your 'dbt_project.yml' file with the appropriate connection details for your data warehouse.
 3. Ensure the data from your dlt Github pipeline is available in your warehouse.
+4. The GitHub pipeline integrates multiple sources.
+Here, we will build a model for the `github_events` source.
+For more details on sources, refer to the [documentation](https://dlthub.com/docs/general-usage/source).

 This is how the tables in dbt packages look like: